 This strategy is important to the indirect economic benefit that West Fraser provides in the communities where we operate.

 Maintaining a financially conservative, high-performing business in a cyclical sector means that we are more likely to be able to provide more stable employment for direct employees and for the local contractors and suppliers we depend on for crucial services such as harvesting, trucking in the communities where we operate.
 By reinvesting in our business to maintain modern, efficient facilities, our mill operations are more likely to remain competitive, economic and operating through all phases of a commodity price cycle.
 This operating philosophy is a critical factor in the communities where a West Fraser mill may be one of if not the major employer for the town.
 By operating and conducting our business responsibly: socially, environmentally and economically, we can continue to consistently provide direct, indirect and induced jobs through low or thriving market demand.

 From a donations perspective, our primary areas of charitable giving are to enhance community life, health and wellness and education.
-We designate a portion of our pre-tax profits each year towards charitable and community giving in the communities where our employees live and work.
+We designate a portion of our pre-tax profits each year towards charitable and community giving in the communities where our employees live and work, on average a $1 million annually.
 We define an annual donation budget for every division so that our operations can maintain our charitable funding in these rural communities even in tough financial years given we are a commodity business that experiences up-and-down business cycles.
 Larger donations and gifts beyond annual divisional spending are recommended to senior management by our communities for corporate donations.